xiaopixiao/deepseek.nvim/README.md

 DeepSeek CLI integration for Neovim.
 Launches the [DeepSeek-TUI](https://github.com/Hmbown/DeepSeek-TUI) in a [Snacks.nvim](https://github.com/folke/snacks.nvim) terminal window, with seamless toggle, focus, and DeepSeek-native keyboard shortcuts pass-through.

+> **⚠️ Compatibility Notice**
+>
+> This plugin currently supports only the legacy `deepseek-tui`.
+The upstream project has been renamed to [codewhale](https://github.com/Hmbown/codewhale), and this plugin has **not yet been adapted** to the new name.
+Support for codewhale will be added when time permits.

 ## Features

 - **Toggle terminal** — show/hide the DeepSeek CLI in a right-side split